-I am sometimes asked, "What are the best types of landscape trees for a yard?"
-In the present piece, I answer that question by picking 12 of the best for temperate regions.
+One is sometimes asked, "What do you think the best types of landscape trees are for a yard?"
+In the present piece, that question is answered by picking twelve of the best for temperate regions.
 But the trees in the list below do not appear in a ranked order.
 Instead, the order is based on the seasonal interest they provide.
-I begin with those valued for their spring display; I end with autumn trees and those that offer visual interest in winter.
+Let's begin with those valued for their spring display and end with autumn trees, plus those that offer visual interest in winter.

 Indeed, the goal is not simply to have a collection of great specimens in the yard, but rather to have at least one specimen per season that will add pizzazz to your landscaping.

 Voices of Spring

 Spring is for flowers.
 We have the rest of the year to fuss over the foliage of a tree, the novelty of a tree's bark, or the pattern in which its branches grow.
 But when the snow recedes and life returns, we want color -- and lots of it.
 That is one reason why we forgive the glorious golden chain tree for being a one-hit wonder.
 Its critics point out that it is useless outside of that short period of time during the spring season in which it blooms.
 We would push back by saying that your favorite holiday, too comes only once a year, but does that mean you shouldn't celebrate it?